Exploring the time it takes to chair a Multi Academy Trust (MAT)

 Part-funded by the British Educational Leadership and Management Association (BELMAS), the National Governance Association (NGA) is carrying out research to explore the time commitment associated with being the chair of trustees in a multi-academy trust (MAT).
-The research will draw upon a representative survey of over 500 chairs of MATs followed by interviews with chairs from a selection of interesting cases.
+The first phase of this research explores the findings of a survey of 93 MAT chairs.
 The aim of this research is to provide evidence of time it takes to chair a group of schools and, if possible, identify strategies which chairs can employ to carry out their role more efficiently.

 About the project